stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/validate-auto-reload/validate-auto-reload.md

 ## Tutorial

-Let's take a look at the deployment and secret before any change.
+Let's take a look at the secret before any change.

 The secret we created for our deployment earlier, notice the details and the value of `mongodb-password` which is `123456789`.